 If your kitchen’s only source of lighting is from recessed cans, consider adding a few fixtures to serve as aesthetic and functional focal points in the room over the casual eating area and/or the island.

 First, a must-have update for your kitchen is the installation of dimmers for all of the lighting.
 “The greatest benefit of installing dimmers in an existing kitchen is that the quality of the resulting light will inevitably appear much more comfortable and flexible than what you had before,” explains Joe Rey-Barreau, education consultant for the American Lighting Association (ALA) and an associate professor at the University of Kentucky’s School of Interior Design.
+Another important point to remember when you are talking about uograding your kitchen is to change that faulty kitchen faucet or get a brand new model.
+Get the Best Kitchen Faucets Reviewed for 2019 (Buyers Guide & Ratings) and make an informed decision.

 “It might not be immediately obvious, but dimming will allow you to adjust the lighting level to the specific task at hand,” says Rey-Barreau.
 “For example, during food preparation and cooking, the lights can be at full output.
 At other times – after dinner, early in the morning, or late at night – when task lighting requirements are not as demanding, the lights can be set to a more comfortable level,” he says.